-Want a quick, easy way to enliven seafood, chicken, turkey, duck breast, burgers, and steaks?
+Want a quick, easy way to enliven seafood, chicken, turkey, and duck breast, as well as burgers and steaks?
 Homemade rubs take just minutes to make from spices and dried herbs that you probably already have in your kitchen.

 Here’s why to DIY

-While you can buy premade rubs at the supermarket, making your own gives you more flavor options and ensures that you’re not getting excess sodium or gluten fillers, which can be found in many commercially produced herb and spice rubs.
+While you can buy premade rubs at the supermarket, making your own gives you more flavor options and ensures that you’re not getting excess sodium, added sugars, or gluten fillers, which can be found in many commercially produced herb and spice rubs.
 You’ll also save money by making your own, especially if you buy herbs and spices in bulk.

 Here’s the rub!

-Rubs couldn’t be easier.
+Rubs couldn’t be easier and work especially well on grilled or sautéed poultry, meats and fish.
 Simply stir together the dried herbs and spices of your choice and voila!
 You’re ready to rub.
 Here are a few to try.

 - If you are making fish fillets or steaks: Combine 1 teaspoon each dried basil, dried oregano, and lemon pepper, and 1/4 teaspoon sea salt.